heetermaria/about/README.md

 I am a business reporter and economics student at Scripps College in Claremont, California.
 I previously reported on real estate for Bloomberg News and business and Covid-19 for the Sacramento Bee.
 I also served as editor-in-chief for The Student Life, the student newspaper of the seven Claremont Colleges.

 I plan to graduate in May 2020 after completing a senior thesis examining the effects of housing prices on movement in the rental market.
-I'm interested in covering business news.
+I'm interested in business news and data.

 ### Contact me